 Some members of the Beyblade world may know that in order for any confirmed Bey to be sold the distributor will have to open the box and review the sticker package for Random Booster confirmation or the color for rare Beyblades or rare Beyblade parts.
 We do review the sticker package to guarantee the confirmed Beys that we sell on our site, but we do not open regular boosters or starter sets to check for rare parts.
 To us it's a bit unfair to you all if we cheat you out of getting a rare Bey just so we can make a larger profit.
 As a collector myself that is not what FG is about.
 We enjoy doing an unboxing on a new release and getting rare parts, although I have only gotten one haha, and we want you all within the community to enjoy that experience as well.

 But there are distributors and websites that will "pick through" Beyblades for the rare parts/recolors.
 We are not bashing them at all because honestly many members of the Beyblade community prefer to have a confirmed rare part, so it may be nice for those sites that offer that.
 We honestly started selling confirmed random boosters because it is what the community wanted.
-However, it is in our stores best interest to sell the random Bey's randomly now.
+We will always do our best to meet community needs.

 Tips For Spotting Pick Through Distributors/Sites